 If you keep alternating quickly between Z and C, you should dispatch any foe easily.
 However, don't let them get too close or they can kill you.

 The selection of monsters in this game is very small, and there is no information that can describe them.
 None of them have particular fighting methods, but you may benefit from their weak point if you can find it.
 Each monster will die immediately if you hit its weak point - the ones I know are mentioned below.
 The monster will not die until you hit its weak point - until you hit it, you are destined to remain fighting it.

 Each monster is shown in its two instances: active (left) and touché or aggressive (right).
-The pictures on the right are sometimes funny if you see them in a funny way.

 In Ultima: Escape from Mount Drash, there are three spells you can cast.
 Spells will only work when you are not in combat mode, and there is a limit to how many spells you can cast.
 Spells are cast by just pressing the corresponding button on your keyboard.
 The available spells include:

 Magic is often useful - it can allow you to escape unwanted combat, and can take you to the exit of a level when you are stuck.
 You can only cast three spells per level, so use them wisely.

 You can cast spells by pressing the first letter of the spell on your keyboard, which means that pressing B will cast Blast, pressing S will cast Sleep and presing T will cast Teleport.

 Here are some pictures of Ultima: Escape from Mount Drash to show you what the game is like if you haven't seen it already:

 The MS-DOS Project has the Ultima: Escape from Mount Drash soundtrack in a YouTube playlist.